-- (a) The purpose of this Section is to empower consumers who are enrollees in a health insurance plan to make cost effective decisions concerning their health care, and to enable providers to make cost-effective treatment decisions on behalf of their patients who are enrollees of a health insurance plan, including referral and care coordination decisions. - (b) A Health Insurer shall not enforce a provision in any participating provider agreement which purports to obligate the Health Insurer or health care provider to keep confidential price information requested by a health care provider for the purpose of making cost-effective clinical referrals, and for the purpose of making other care coordination or treatment decisions on behalf of their patients who are enrollees in the health benefit plan of the Health Insurer. - (c) At the request of a health care provider acting on behalf of an enrollee-patient, a Health Insurer shall disclose in a timely manner to the health care provider such price information as the provider determines is necessary to make cost-effective treatment decisions on behalf of their patients, including clinical referrals, care coordination, and other treatment decisions. - (d) A Health Insurer may adopt reasonable policies and procedures designed to limit the disclosure of price information for unauthorized purposes. - (e) Each Health Insurer shall file for the Commissioner's approval its Comprehensive Price Transparency Plan.
-A Comprehensive Price Transparency Plan shall empower consumers and health care providers to make informed and cost-effective health care decisions with respect to the Health Insurer's network of participating providers, facilities and vendors.
+(a) The purpose of this Section is to empower consumers who are enrollees in a health insurance plan to make cost effective decisions concerning their health care, and to enable providers to make cost-effective treatment decisions on behalf of their patients who are enrollees of a health insurance plan, including referral and care coordination decisions.

+- (b) A health insurer shall not enforce a provision in any participating provider agreement which purports to obligate the health insurer or health care provider to keep confidential price information requested by a health care provider for the purpose of making cost-effective clinical referrals, and for the purpose of making other care coordination or treatment decisions on behalf of their patients who are enrollees in the health benefit plan of the health insurer. - (c) At the request of a health care provider acting on behalf of an enrollee-patient, a health insurer shall disclose in a timely manner to the health care provider such price information as the provider determines is necessary to make cost-effective treatment decisions on behalf of their patients, including clinical referrals, care coordination, and other treatment decisions. - (d) A health insurer may adopt reasonable policies and procedures designed to limit the disclosure of price information for unauthorized purposes. - (e) Each health insurer shall file for the Commissioner's approval its Comprehensive Price Transparency Plan.
+A Comprehensive Price Transparency Plan shall empower consumers and health care providers to make informed and cost-effective health care decisions.
 The Plan shall: - (1) identify the health care services, products and supplies subject to price disclosure under the Plan, including but not limited to hospital in-patient and out-patient services, physician services, other health care provider services, medical imaging services, laboratory services, prescription drug prices, durable medical equipment, and medical supplies; - (2) identify the health services, products and supplies, if any, that are not subject to price disclosure under the Plan, a reasonable basis for not including those services, products and supplies within the Plan, and a time table for including those services, products and supplies in the Plan; and - (3) disclose price information with respect to services reimbursed on a fee-for service basis, as well as services reimbursed by alternative reimbursement mechanisms.

-Section 13 Severability
+Section 103 Severability